-Have you heard about the recent study linking eggs to heart disease?
+Have you heard about the recent study linking eggs and heart disease?
 Of course you have.
 It’s everywhere.
 Have you been wondering what it’s all about and why on Earth we keep hearing conflicting recommendations about eggs and cholesterol?
 Let’s break it down.

 The study aimed to answer the question: Is consuming dietary cholesterol or eggs associated with incident cardiovascular disease and all-cause mortality?
 It was conducted using data pooled from 6 prospective cohorts, and followed over 29,000 people for 17.5 years.
 This is quite a large sample size, with a long follow up time; both strengths of the study.
 The study relied on self-reported diet data, a potential limitation (self-reported information is notoriously flawed), which was controlled for using standard protocols.